pawsitive-daycare/Part-A-Documentation/README.md

 Pet owners who are :
 1. Travel overseas often for work and need for pet care when they are away
-2. Have busy schedule during the day but want theur fur companion have outdoor time and excercise
+2. Have busy schedule during the day but want their fur companions have outdoor time and excercise
-3. Have limited mobility or condition that makes caring for their pets challenging
+3. Have limited mobility or condition that makes caring for their pet/s challenging

 ## Tech stack
-Pawsitive Daycare is build with
+Pawsitive Daycare is built with

  - **M**ongoDB: A flexible NoSQL database for efficient data storage.
  - **E**xpress: A Node.js web framework for smooth routing and middleware.